The holiday giving season, the most significant part of the year for nonprofit fundraising, is now behind us.

 Read more here.

-The receipt can take a variety of written forms – letters, formal receipts, postcard, computer-generated forms, etc.
+The receipt can take a variety of written forms – letters, formal receipts, postcards, computer-generated forms, etc.

 It’s important to remember that without a written acknowledgment, the donor cannot claim the tax deduction.